Karthikraut/MovieGpt-App/README.md

 - Register TMDB API & create and app & get acess token
 - Get Data from TMDB now playing movies list API
 - Secondary container has been developed
-- Popular Moives and trending movies api has been called
+- Popular Moives and trending movies api has been called and custom hooks has been created